pnstickne/phaser-dev-playground/README.md

 #### Adding and Removing Examples

-To add a new example orremove an existing example just add or remove the file from the linked Example repository (eg. `$/repos/phaser-examples`).
+To add a new example or remove an existing example just add or remove the file from the linked Example repository (eg. `$/repos/phaser-examples`).
 The change will be reflected when the example list page is reloaded.
 Examples can also be renamed or moved.

 The Playground lists all example folders and files it finds.
-Some example categories such as `wip` will show up even though most of these work-in-progress examples are incomplete; such categories are *not* included the online Example site.
+Some example categories such as `wip` will show up even though most of these "Work In Progress" examples are incomplete; such categories are *not* included the online Example site.

-There is no need to manually update any JSON metadata.
+There is no need to manually update any JSON metadata file.

+### Managing listed Phaser Builds

-### Using Local Phaser Builds
+#### Using Local Phaser Builds

 To use a local / custom Phaser build, simply move the built `phaser.js` file into `$/repos/playground/local_builds`.
 This can be done in an automated fashion when performing a Phaser build by using: